ss2cp/Linear-Regression-Project/README.md

 ####Fit the log-transformed y

 After the transformation, some of the predictors are starting to become significant, namely, x3, x5, and intercept.
-The *overall p-value* also becomes very significant, comparing to before the transformaiton, where *p-value* = 0.36.
+The *overall p-value* also becomes very significant, comparing to before the transformation, where *p-value* = 0.36.

 ```
 Coefficients: